sirkon/mad/HARD.md

 ![usage_example](allfeatures.png)

-And now it is better just to write how to use it
+And now it is better just to write how to decode it into the Go structure.

 ```go
 package main